MrQR-me/docs/quickstart.md

 ## Create a Form on your Site
 {: .text-purple-000 }

+*for ease we will start by duplicating a Global form onto your site*

-SELECT Forms and Global then either Search, or scroll through the forms, select **...**  and Duplicate... on the the form you wish to use.
+SELECT Forms and Global then either Search, or scroll through the forms.
+SELECT **...**  and Duplicate... for the form you wish to use.
 ![Index](/assets/images/V3/MrQR_Global_Forms.png "Global Forms")
+*you can select view to see tjhe form prior to duplicating it on your site*

 Select <button class="button button1">DUPLICATE</button> once you have chosen the site you wish the form to be used on.
 *(this can be your personal, a purchased or a site that you are an invited team member)*